machaao/llama-net/README.md

 - **Decentralized DHT-based node discovery** using Kademlia protocol
 - Inference nodes that serve LLM models using llama.cpp
-- Client library for easy integration
+- **Async Client Library** for easy integration with async/await support
 - Automatic node selection based on load and performance
 - No single point of failure - fully distributed architecture
 - Docker support for easy deployment